 - In tropical countries the weather is mild all year round.
 There may be over 40 generations of thrips!

-For farmers and crops, the devastation can be significant.
+For farmers and crops, devastation can be significant.

-Some thrips lay eggs on the surface of the plant, mostly in the Tubulifera sub-order.
+Some thrips lay eggs on the surface of the plant, mostly those of the Tubulifera sub-order.

 - Learn more about thrips eggs

 What is a thrips instar?

 Like many insects and even snakes, the skin of a thrips won’t grow.
 Thrips molt as they grow to shed old, tight skins.
 Each time a thrips molts, it enters a new stage.
 Each stage is called an “instar”.